MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/selection-api.md

 In the preceding example, `Manufacturer` is `columns` and `Type` is `rows`.
 A series is created by grouping values by `rows` (`Type`).

-The visual should able to slice data by `Manufacturer` or `Type`.
+The visual should be able to slice data by `Manufacturer` or `Type`.

-For example, if a user selects `Chrysler` by `Manufacturer`, other visuals should show following data:
+For example, if a user selects `Chrysler` by `Manufacturer`, other visuals should show the following data:

 | Manufacturer | Type | Value |
 | - | - | - |